metacommunities/metacommunities/publications/esrc_working_paper_dec2014/esrc_transform.md

 For instance, one might think it is simple matter to decide how many repositories contain code and how many repositories relate to something else based on the event timeline data.
 Of course, by looking directly at a code repository on Github using a web browser, you can quite quickly tell what a repository generally contains.
 But we couldn't look at 12 million repositories, only at 280 million events in the  GithubArchive event data.
 Can one tell from the patterns of events concerning a particular repository whether it contains software or not?
 We couldn't find a way to do that.

 We made various attempts to orient ourselves in the event datastream.
 Some of our early efforts focused on the 'topics' of repositories.
 We tried to construct topic models (or Latent Dirichlet Allocation document models [@Blei_2011]) for code repositories.
 The topic model algorithms, which are based on quite recent statistical learning research into probability distributions of words in documents, and attempt to identify mixtures of latent topics in large document collections, foundered heavily in the Github repositories.
 The problem is that descriptions of code repositories take many different forms.
 Some repositories offer very practical installation and configuration details, others report on very specific technical details (sometimes reaching down into hardware device specificities or infrastructural configurations).
 The texts differ greatly in length and in technical complexity.
 Topic models were not able to produce very useful results.
-We made use of some supervised learning techniques such as random forest and Naive Bayes classifiers.
+We made use of some machine learning techniques such as random forest and Naive Bayes classifiers.
 For instance, given the prominence of _organisations_ on Github (including BBC, Google, Facebook, Mozilla, Apache, etc.), we hypothesised that organisations might organise Github, or that organisation might shape what happens on the event timeline in important ways.
 We manually classified 1000 organisations using an organisational typology derived from recent social theory, and then used that coded dataset to classify organisations more generally on Github.
 But again, as in the topic models, our classifier struggled to find much signal amidst the extremely variability of organisational forms and scales on Github.

 \begin{figure}
   \centering